On 26 February 2019, FEX Global’s clearing services provider, CME received its approvals from the Australian Government.

 Mr Tom Price, Executive Director of FEX received the delegation and made a technical presentation on FEX's Mercari Environmental Market.

 Whilst at FEX, the delegation also held discussions with FEX management regarding exploring joint opportunities for conducting fair, orderly and transparent carbon markets across China and Australia.
-In addition, discussions were held to investigate opportunities for Chinese clean-tech and renewable business listings on the SIM VSE market, the cleantech sector-focused securities exchange in Australia.

 The NCSC delegation was in Australia as official guests of the Australian Government and the Department of Climate Change and Energy Efficiency.
 During their visit, the delegation also had cause to meet with the Minister for Climate Change and Energy Efficiency, the Hon.
 Greg Combet MP.